varjolab/Proteogyver/README.md

 Some are included in the files already.

 ##### Build the main docker image.
+!!NOTE!! docker commands in particular may require superuser rights (sudo).
 This can take up to an hour, mostly due to R requirements being built.
 Removing the need to compile so much is on the TODO list.
 ```
 docker build -t proteogyver:1.0 -f dockerfiles/dockerfile .